snoozleEmily/shop_shop_manager/README.md

 #### Customer Dialogue

 For customer dialogues:
-- Add the dialogue to the `sale` section.
+- Add the dialogue to the `sale` file.
 - Assign a unique ID (integer).
 - Ensure the **text (speech)** includes the word "ITEM" (in all caps).
 The game relies on this keyword for functionality.

 #### Supplier Dialogue

 For supplier dialogues:
-- Add the dialogue to the `trade` section.
+- Add the dialogue to the `trade` file.

 #### Deal Dialogue

 For deal-related dialogues:
-- Add the dialogue to the `deals` section.
+- Add the dialogue to the `deals` file.

 ## License